canihazburrito/startup/conflictTest.md

 This file is to test resolving conflicts with GitHub.

-I changed this line in VSCode without pulling first
+Okay now I have resolved the merge and this is what I actually want